 Protect Your Foundation

 The foundation is arguably the most important part of the home.
 The integrity of the entire structure depends on how well the foundation is built and maintained.
-The consequences of a disturbed foundation can range from simple repairable cracks to damaged sheetrock or malfunctioning windows.
-Regardless of the cause or symptom, it’s important to repair the issue as quickly as you can.
+The consequences of a damaged foundation can be severe.
+From simple repairable cracks to damaged sheetrock or malfunctioning windows, these repairs cost money.
+Regardless of the cause, prompt repair can avoid more serious damage and repair costs.

 Look Out For Cracks